 Why Shielded Cables Are Critical for Machine Vision Systems

-Industrial facilities are rife with EMI sources:
+The Threat of Electromagnetic Interference (EMI) Industrial facilities are rife with EMI sources:

 Motors and Drives: High-power machinery generates strong electromagnetic fields.